khanhdang/homepage/about.md

 **Hi, This is Khanh!**<br>

 I am a doctoral student at [Adaptive Systems Laboratory](http://adaptive.u-aizu.ac.jp), The [University of Aizu](http://www.u-aizu.ac.jp/en/).
-I have conducted researches on [3D Integrated Circuits](https://en.wikipedia.org/wiki/Three-dimensional_integrated_circuit) design, fault-tolerance techniques, analytical model.
+I have conducted researches on [3D Integrated Circuits](https://en.wikipedia.org/wiki/Three-dimensional_integrated_circuit) designs, fault-tolerance techniques, and analytical models.
 The main theme of my dissertation is 3D Network-on-Chips.

 You can find me [on Github](https://github.com/khanhdang), [on LinkedIn](https://www.linkedin.com/in/dnk0904/), and [on my lab website](http://adaptive.u-aizu.ac.jp/?page_id=849).